 So, one solution I had was to hook the laptop up to my TV with an HDMI cable, put my laptop on top of a large window fan, and use an extra keyboard to play the game without the drop to under 10 frames per second.

 Of course, nowadays they make pretty powerful laptop coolers that can help keep your system and CPU running cooler.
 If you do have a laptop and your CPU is running too hot, you might want to give a laptop cooler a shot.
 Or, you can always just use a large window fan, too!

 Finally, if all else fails and your CPU isn’t faulty, maybe you are just trying to run in it too hot of an environment?
 The hotter it is in the location where your computer is being used, the higher the temperatures your CPU will reach.
-If you’re running Prime95 in an 80-degrees Fahrenheit room, you’re going to hit much higher CPU temperatures than if you were to run Prime95 on a system that was operating in a 65-degrees Fahrenheit room.
+If you’re stress testing your PC in 80-degrees Fahrenheit room, you’re going to hit much higher CPU temperatures than if you were to run Prime95 on a system that was operating in a 65-degrees Fahrenheit room.